A Survey of Protocol Fuzzing

 \textbf{Manual Construction} (labeled as ``\textit{manual}'' in Table \ref{table-inputgen} column 4): Most existing works construct a communication model manually with considerable domain expertise \cite{sp15-composite,dsn15-snake,ccs16-tlsattacker,sp17-iotcube,ndss18-tcpcongestion,asiaccs19-mossot,atc20-sweyntooth,sec20-frankenstein,raid20-abbrate,atc21-tcpfuzz,tdsc22-greyhound,dsn22-l2fuzz,defcon27-fuzzowski,9868872,amusuo2023systematically,ammann2024dy}.
-For example, Garbelini \textit{et al.} \cite{atc20-sweyntooth} and GREYHOUND \cite{tdsc22-greyhound} construct a holistic state machine of Bluetooth Low Energy (BLE) and Wi-Fi by referring to the core design of protocol specifications \cite{802.11,chen2005wireless,802.1x,blespec} to guide fuzzing.
+For example, Garbelini \textit{et al.} \cite{atc20-sweyntooth} and GREYHOUND \cite{tdsc22-greyhound} construct a holistic state machine of Bluetooth Low Energy (BLE) and Wi-Fi by referring to the core design of the protocol specifications \cite{802.11,chen2005wireless,802.1x,blespec} to guide fuzzing.
 Though manually constructing a state machine is an error-prone and labor-intensive task, the benefit here is that human experts can flexibly customize (tailor or extend) the state machine to maximize its effect toward the work's goal.
-For example, to detect the state machine bugs caused by incorrect multiplexing between different protocol modes, \textit{e.g.}, different protocol versions, extensions, authentication modes, or key exchange methods, Beurdouche \textit{et al.} \cite{sp15-composite} manually construct a composite state machine including all valid state transitions across protocol modes.
+For example, to detect state machine bugs caused by incorrect multiplexing between different protocol modes, \textit{e.g.}, different protocol versions, extensions, authentication modes, or key-exchange methods, Beurdouche \textit{et al.} \cite{sp15-composite} manually construct a composite state machine including all valid state transitions across protocol modes.
 That composite state machine is then used to generate deviant traces as testcases to discover invalid state transitions.
-Similarly, FuzzBD \cite{kim2023fuzz} is meticulously designed to accommodate the unique dual-role characteristic inherent in the USB Power Delivery (USBPD) protocol, where each device simultaneously functions as both a power source and a power sink.
-By integrating the state machines of these two roles, FuzzBD is capable of supporting seamless on-the-fly power role switching during the fuzzing process.
-Different from the above-discussed works, some works choose to learn partial information of a state machine for guidance.
+Similarly, FuzzPD \cite{kim2023fuzz} is meticulously designed to accommodate the unique dual-role characteristic inherent in the USB power delivery protocol (USBPD), where each device simultaneously functions as both a power source and a power sink.
+By integrating the state machines of these two roles, FuzzBD is able to support seamless switching of power roles on the fly during the fuzzing process.
+Unlike the above-discussed works, some work chooses to learn partial information of a state machine for guidance.